CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.md

 Represents the Final Cut Pro application, providing functions that allow different tasks to be accomplished.

-This module provides an API to work with the FCPX application.
-There are a couple of types of files:

-* `init.lua` - the main module that gets imported.
-* `axutils.lua` - some utility functions for working with `axuielement` objects.

 Generally, you will `require` the `cp.apple.finalcutpro` module to import it, like so:

 ```lua